 The Director of First Year shall oversee the First Year Project Coordinator program.

-The Director of First Year shall report to the President.
+The Director of First Year shall report to the Vice-President (Student Affairs).

 The Director of First Year shall be responsible for those duties listed under Section β.C.5 in the Policy Manual.